 Assets and liabilities to be disposed of that meet all of the criteria to be classified as held for sale are reported at the lower of their carrying amounts or fair values less costs to sell.
-The Company recorded an impairment charge of \$15.8 million relating to assets held for sale for the year ended December 31, 2019.
+The Company recorded an impairment charge of \$7.3 million and \$15.8 million relating to assets held for sale for the year ended December 31, 2020 and 2019, respectively.
 Assets are not depreciated or amortized while they are classified as held for sale.
 For further information on the Company's assets held for sale, see Note 5.